Part I · The Scale of Reality · What is real?

 “Survival of the fittest,” these four words may be among the most deeply misunderstood phrases in the history of science.
 They suggest that selection is the violent culling of the weak by the strong.
 But the true nature of selection has nothing to do with violence.

 Not all patterns persist; whatever persists better, persists more.
 No designer needed.
 This operates at the levels of molecules, genes, ideas, companies, civilizations.
 The essence of selection is the systematic reshaping of possibility: before selection, all variants have roughly equal probability; after selection, certain variants are amplified, others compressed.
 Evidence changes the probability of hypotheses4; this is precisely the mathematical structure of how we “learn” from experience.
 Evolution is not the strong devouring the weak; it is nature’s repeated reshaping of probability distributions.
-AI training is structurally isomorphic: parameters that reduce error are retained, those that increase it are discarded; but “selection” occurs in mathematical space rather than on the savanna.
+AI training is structurally isomorphic: parameters that reduce error are retained, those that increase error are discarded; but “selection” occurs in mathematical space rather than on the savanna.
+The formal model appears in Appendix B.4, Eqs. (eq:bayes)–(eq:selection-n).

 Fourth Mode: Feedback